erichodges/g16_Project1/README.md

 This project is simple looking but was challenging to complete the functionality.

-I learned:
+I learned how to:

-How to parse a search string
+parse a search string
-Read data from a JSON file
+read data from a JSON file
-Show and hide elements with jQuery
-Animate images with nested functions
+show and hide elements with jQuery animate images with nested functions